A topless protest rally in Rio de Janeiro proved a little disappointing with few participants.

 Visitors have been asked to use the car parking facilities at a nearby church, to avoid clogging up the road and drawing unwanted attention from nosy neighbours.

 Father John Humphrey from St Philip Howard Church is obviously a bit wary of claiming the moral highground, lest someone point out that the church leaders have been monopolising recent sex scandals.
-So he spouted 'outrage' at the revellers choice of car
+So he spouted 'outrage' at the revellers choice

 I haven't got a comment on what they do in the house -- they make their own moral decisions.